Flame Phantom Skull Silver Wallet Chain — 22-Inch Hand-Sculpted

 SKU: 3275

 Hollow eye sockets stare out from every skull link — the oxidized recesses so deep they look like actual voids in the metal.
-The Flame Phantom Skull Sterling Silver Wallet Chain runs 22 inches of hand-sculpted links, each skull framed by flame detailing.
-The phantom design means the skulls aren’t solid-faced — light passes through the eye cavities.
+The Flame Phantom Skull Sterling Silver Wallet Chain runs 22 inches of hand-sculpted links, each skull joined by carved bone connectors.
+The phantom design means the skulls aren’t solid-faced — the sockets open straight into the hollow of each skull.

 Who This Is Actually For